rsapkf/42/docs/notes/unix/xargs.md

 ## `xargs`

-`xargs` (short for "eXtended ARGuments") converts input from stdin into arguments to a command.
+`xargs` (short for "eXtended ARGumentS") converts input from stdin into arguments to a command.

 Unlike `grep` or `awk` which can take input either as command-line arguments or stdin, commands like `rm`, `cp` or `echo` can only take input as arguments, which is why `xargs` is necessary.